Pete's Walks - Chenies and the Chess Valley (part 2)

-I eventually took a footpath that crossed a corner of a field, a short cut avoiding a bridleway junction where I'd have turned right.
-I now followed a bridleway called Bottom Lane, and soon reached a part that I’d walked last Wednesday (see my Circular walk from Chesham).
-At the end of Bottom lane, I crossed a road and continued along another bridleway, which had the intriguing name of Broomstick Lane.
+Near the bottom of a slope, I eventually took a footpath that crossed a corner of a field, a short cut avoiding a bridleway junction where I could just have turned right.
+I now followed a bridleway called Bottom Lane right, and soon reached a part that I’d walked last Wednesday (see my Circular walk from Chesham).
+At the end of Bottom Lane, I crossed a road and continued along another bridleway, which had the intriguing name of Broomstick Lane.

 Looking across the Chess Valley towards Chesham Bois from Green Lane